Do you ever wonder why a grammatically correct sentence you’ve written just lies there like a dead fish?

 3. Verbs with -ing suffixes

 Before: The family was starting to gather…

 After: The family started to gather…

-Click here or below to download a PDF version of the list, along with the three types of verbs to beware of in your writing:
+Click here or below to download the expanded list (now 249 powerful verbs!), along with the three types of verbs to watch for in your writing

 Suggest in the comments three (only) powerful verbs that should be added to my list.